DataDuckETL/DataDuck/README.md

 Finally, run the quickstart command:

     $ dataduck quickstart

 The quickstart wizard will ask you for credentials to your database, then create the basic setup for your project.
+After the setup, your project's ETL can be run by running `ruby src/main.rb`

+If you'd like to run this regularly, such as every night, it's recommended to use the [whenever](https://github.com/javan/whenever) gem to manage a cron job to regularly run the ETL.

 ## Contributing